Skip to main content

 Bible Land Adventures bookcover

 Sager, a faculty member in the College of Bible and Ministry, first walked the old city of Jerusalem as a student more than 30 years ago.
-Now, he leads Lipscomb students to the Bible Lands to help them grow as disciples.
+Now, he leads Lipscomb students to the Holy Lands to help them grow as disciples.

 Traveling to Israel, Palestine, Jordan or Sinai is not a vacation, he says, it’s a pilgrimage.
 Time in the Holy Lands teaches serious disciples how to read the Bible with their feet, their hands and their hearts.